-(c) Have an in-force policy of medical professional liability insurance with an authorized insurer with minimum limits of coverage of \$1 million per occurrence and \$1 million aggregate; and vided under Medicaid in at least the same proportion to their total number of patients as the Medicare and Medicaid populations represent to the total number of patients in need of care in the rural areas of the counties in which the doctors or nurse practicioners practice, as determined by the Office of Rural Health.
+(c) Have an in-force policy of medical professional liability insurance with an authorized insurer with minimum limits of coverage of 1 million per occurrence and 1 million aggregate; and

+(d) Are willing to serve patients with Medicare coverage and patients receiving medical assistance provided under Medicaid in at least the same proportion to their total number of patients as the Medicare and Medicaid populations represent to the total number of patients in need of care in the rural areas of the counties in which the doctors or nurse practitioners practice, as determined by the Office of Rural Health.
 The Office of Rural Health shall establish by rule criteria for and procedures for the annual attestation of compliance by participating doctors and nurse practitioners with the requirements of this paragraph.
 The requirements of this paragraph do not apply to nurse practitioners participating in the program who are employed by licensed physicians.